FTNT-chouw/terraform_webtest/docs/r/fortiweb_server_policy_server_pool_pserver_list.html.markdown

 * `ip` - The IP address of the web server to include in the pool.
 * `port` - The TCP port number where the pool member listens for connections.
 Valid values: 1–65535.
 * `conn_limit` - The maximum number of TCP connections that FortiWeb forwards to this pool member.
 Valid values: 0–1048576.
+* `weight` - If the server pool uses the weighted round robin load-balancing algorithm, type the numerical weight of the pool member.
+Valid values: 1–99999.
+* `health_check_inherit` - Use the health check specified by health in the server pool/in this pool member configuration.
+Valid values: enable, disable.
+* `hlck_domain` - Enter the domain name of the server pool.
+* `backup_server` - Enter enable to configure this pool member as a backup server.
+Valid values: enable, disable.
 * `proxy_protocol` - If the back-end server enables proxy protocol, you need to enable the Proxy Protocol option on FortiWeb so that the TCP SSL and HTTP traffic can successfully go through.
 Valid values: enable, disable.
 * `proxy_protocol_version` - the proxy protocol version for the back-end server.
 Valid values: v1, v2.
 * `http2` - Enable to allow HTTP/2 communication between the FortiWeb and this back-end web server for HTTP/2 security inspections in Reverse Proxy mode; or enable HTTP/2 security inspections in True Transparent Proxy mode.